diverse-project/melange/documentation.md

 * Languages: ![language image](images/outline-language.png) <br>
   Represented by a colored icon before its name.
 It may be followed by the operator triangle (meaning "typed by") and a list of ModelType.
-  It can be composed by:
+  It can be composed of:
   * Aspects: ![aspect image](images/outline-aspect.png) <br>
     Represented by an icon "brick" before its name, ending with the operator '@' (meaning weaved on) and the name the base class.
   * Ecore: ![ecore image](images/outline-package.png) <br>